sudhanshuraj13/sudhanshuraj13/README.md

 - 👋 Hi, I’m @sudhanshuraj13
-- 👀 I’m interested in game development
+- 👀 I’m interested in game design
 - 🌱 I’m currently learning diploma in computer science
-- 💞️ I’m looking to collaborate with game developer to learn about game development
+- 💞️ I’m looking to collaborate with game designer and game developer to learn about game design and development
 - 📫 How to reach me sujalkashyap130@gmail.com

 <!---